zhoubihn/membership-suggestions/members.md

 ## When You Quit This Organization

+Please feel free to quit this organization at any time.
+Since we might cannot notice your quitting, please delete the item relating to you in this file and call for a pull request.
+When all these are done, you can safely quit.
+And you are welcome to come back again.

 ## List of Members in Order of Github Username

 **Format.**  In the following list, each item is related to a single member in this organization.